-Third.
-Now on the approach of these judgments the Savior gives his people advice; and I must not stop, for time, or at least space will not allow, to dwell upon any of the circumstances connected with the destruction of Jerusalem.
-Suffice it to say, that before the entire encompassing of the city took place there were several approaches to the city by the Roman armies, which went away again.
-Cestius Gaulls, for instance, for one, went away, though he could not take the city; and that afforded the Christians an opportunity to take the advice given in this chapter.
-The Savior advised them what to do.
-"Let him that is on the housetop not come down to take anything out of his house;" but go off for his life at once; "neither let him which is in the field return back to take his clothes;" for he will have no time.
-They had a very narrow escape, humanly speaking, had not Cestius Gaulls withdraw his army the Christians could not have got out; he withdrew his army, not away long, just gave them time to get out; so, they had to be in a hurry.
-Here is the advice.
-It is a mercy to be guided by the Lord, friends; or else we are sure to go too fast or too slow, too much to the right or too much to the left, sure to go wrong; but when he is pleased to guide us, he makes a way, gives us to see the way, helps us to embrace the opportunity, and to escape when we may escape.
-Then the Lord teaches us to pray again in this advice for mitigation of our troubles.
-He says, "Pray that your flight be not in winter, nor on the Sabbath day."
-And it seems the Christians did pray for this, for their flight was not in the winter,; the city was taken on August 5th, in the year 70; and the last stronghold of Zion destroyed on September 2nd, not quite a month later; so that their flight, it appears, was not in the winter and the reason why he advised them to pray for this week was because of their being exposed, neither house, nor home, nor friends; they could endure it better in the summer than in the winter.
-So that taking in what it suggests it simply shows the Christian may pray with Habakkuk, "Lord in wrath remember mercy."
+III.
+Now on the approach of these judgments the SAVIOUE GIVES HIS PEOPLE ADVICE; and I must not stop, for time, or at least space will not allow, to dwell upon any of the circumstances connected with the destruction of Jerusalem.
+Suffice it to say, then, that before the entire encompassing of the city took place there were several approaches to the city by the Roman armies, which went away again.
+Cestius Gallus, for instance, for one, went away, thought he could not take the city; and that afforded the Christians an opportunity to take the advice given in this chapter.
+The Saviour advised them what to do.
+"Let him that 18 on the house-top not come down to take anything out of his house;" but go off for his life at once; "neither let him which is in the field return back to take his clothes; for he will have no time.
+They had a very narrow escape ; humanly speaking, had not Cestius Gallus withdrawn his army the Christians could not have got out; he withdrew his army, not away long, just gave them time to get out; so they had to be in a Here is the advice.
+It is a mercy to be guided by the Lord, hurry. friends; or else we are sure to go too fast or too slow, too much to the right or too much to the left, sure to go wrong ; but when he is pleased to guide us he makes a way, gives us to see the way, helps us to embrace the opportunity, and to escape when we may escape.
+Then the Lord teacheth us to pray again in this advice for a mitigation of our troubles.
+He says, "Pray that your flight be not in the winter, nor on the Sabbath day.
+And it seems the Christians did pray for this, for their flight was not in the winter, the site mast had the winter; the city was taken on the 5th of August, in the year 70; and the last stronghold of Zion duct the last stronghold of Zion destroyed on the 2nd of September, not quite a month after; so that their flight, it appears, was not in the winter.
+And the reason why he advised them to pray for this was because of their being exposed neither head and them to pray for this was because of their being exposed, neither house, nor home, nor friends; they could endure it better in the summer than in the winter.
+So that taking this in what it suggests it simply shews the Christian may pray with Habakkuk, "Lord in wrath remember mercy."